 The ancestry of the name Dychfield dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in Ditchfield, a hamlet in the county of Lacashire.
 The local name is derived from the Old English word dic which means ditch and feld, which literally means a field that had been cleared of trees.
 Therefore the surname Dychfield denotes someone who lived by the field and the ditch.

 The surname Dychfield was first found in Lancashire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Dychfield family

-Another 115 words (8 lines of text) covering the years 1695, 1733, 1735 and 1798 are included under the topic Early Dychfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dychfield research.
+Another 58 words (4 lines of text) covering the years 1695, 1733, 1735 and 1798 are included under the topic Early Dychfield History in all our PDF Extended History products and printed products wherever possible.

 Dychfield Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Dychfield have been found, including Dichfield, Dickfield, Ditchfield and others.